Thought Leadership • April 08, 2025

 Tick and tie accounting is a phrase you'll often hear in connection with tie-out in accounting.
 Let's define the term and give examples, so you understand how a tick and tie accounting process works.

 Tick in this context means tick the boxes — in other words, check things out.
 Tie means reconcile.
-Putting it together, tick and tie means going through all of the numbers and doing the reconciliation process we've been discussing.
+Putting it together, tick and tie means going through all the numbers and doing the reconciliation process we've been discussing.
+Some of the most common mistakes typically found through this process include misstated appreciation and overlooked intangible asset adjustments.

 What kinds of figures need tick and tie accounting?